impeterk/astronow/src/content/now.md

 ## Occupation

-Currently I am working as senior Web editor in Henkel.
-I have been working there for a little more then a year now.
-I am also working on developer projects, which are outside of the scope of my occupation, but are helpful in the long run.
+Currently I am working as **Senior Web editor in Henkel**.
+I have been working there for 18 months now.
+I am also working on web development focused projects, which are outside of the scope of my occupation, but are helpful in the long run.

 ## University

-In september I am starting my final year of university.
+I am finishing my second to last semester at university.
 So I thorouly working on my thesis, which is kind of related to my working experience.
 It is about **Software support in software development**.